SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab.md

                                                     </p>

                                                     <p>
-                                                      It seems more appropriate functionality to add machines to an existing lab or domain created from AutomatedLab is incoming in&nbsp;<a href="https://github.com/AutomatedLab/AutomatedLab/milestone/5">version 6 of AutomatedLab</a>!
+                                                      It seems more appropriate functionality to add machines to an existing lab or domain created from AutomatedLab is incoming in&nbsp;[version 6 of AutomatedLab](https://github.com/AutomatedLab/AutomatedLab/milestone/5)!
                                                     </p>

                                                     <h2>